vishnu14125/portfolio_tracker/README.md

 # Shares Portfolio Application

-Portfolio Tracker app allows a user to track their portfolio performance in real-time.
+Portfolio Tracker app allows a user to track their shareholdings performance and total portfolio value in real-time.
+The "Discover" page allows you to select a number of stocks provided by the external API, real-time data comes from the NASDAQ stock exchange.
+User is able to compare different stocks, add them to their portfolio and track the total portfolio value in real-time which is displayed on "My Portfolio" page.

+This is a group project, a full-stack web app using JavaScript and React front-end, Express server, and MongoDB database back-end.
 #

 ## Project brief